-- 3.1.1 Gamma camera with the capability in performing planar dynamic and static studies, SPECT acquisition and ECG gating. - 3.1.2 Access to stress testing facilities. - 3.1.3 Well established cardiology department in the hospital. - 3.1.4 Exposure to echocardiogram, coronary angiogram, cardiac CT, cardiac MR and cardiac PET using different PET tracers are recommended
+- 3.1.1 Gamma camera with the capability in performing planar dynamic and static studies, SPECT acquisition and ECG gating. - 3.1.2 Access to cardiac stress testing facilities. - 3.1.3 The specialty of Cardiology and presence of Coronary Care Unit in the hospital. - 3.1.4 Exposure to echocardiogram, coronary angiogram, cardiac CT, cardiac MR and cardiac PET using different PET tracers are recommended.